Alex079/graphql-classes-maven-plugin/README.md

 If a serialization engine accesses fields directly and not methods, it is possible to set `jsonPropertyAnnotation` property (i.e.`com.google.gson.annotations.SerializedName`) to allow access by exact GraphQL field names.

-If a deserialization engine uses setters, it is not possible to use the `VALUE` or `BUILDER` for `dataObjectEnhancement` property, because in this case setter methods will not be generated.

 ## Mapping from GraphQL to Java

 | GraphQL                               | Java                                                                                                                             |